smiling girl with mug.

 With so many jobs requiring applicants to have their high school diploma or GED, having yours can not only qualify you for the job, it can help you prepare to eventually move up and advance your career.

-While there are definitely jobs out there that don’t require you to have your diploma, most companies still will want supervisors and those in higher positions to have one.
+While there are definitely jobs out there that don’t require you to have your diploma, most companies may want supervisors and those in higher positions to have one.
 If you start a job in foodservice, for example, and you have the skills and experience to be a leader but not your high school diploma, you may see coworkers who are less experienced but do have their diploma earning those higher positions – and higher salaries – much faster than you.

 By getting your high school diploma, you may find that you have more opportunities to get a promotion or get your foot in the door for higher paying jobs.